 Reasoning: Extreme Right, Propaganda, Conspiracy, Fake News

-Notes: The Red Elephants has an about page, but who is maintaining the site is unknown.
+Notes: The Red Elephants have an about page, but who is maintaining the site is unknown.
 They describe their mission as “The Red Elephants is an organization of like-minded conservatives that have come together to spread awareness and truth.”
 They publish news stories under the following categories: TRUMP, ECONOMY, POLICE, DONKEYS, SHOP.
-In the SHOP category they sell t-shirts with messages such as: “F.ck Antifa” and other right wing propaganda.
+In the SHOP category, they sell t-shirts with messages such as: “F.ck Antifa” and other right-wing propaganda.